 • Best Blues Breaker-Style Overdrives

 The Blues Breaker-mania was triggered by a short-lived pedal released by Marshall in 1991 and somewhat inspired by the sound of Eric Clapton in his 1960s band, the Bluesbreakers, obtained by plugging a Les Paul plugged into a Marshall 2×12 JTM combo.
-The pedal didn’t really do what it promised, but provided a rather clean driven sound that nowadays is referred to as “transparent.”
+The pedal didn’t really do what it promised, but provided a rather clean overdriven sound that nowadays is referred to as “transparent.”
 So yes, this is the pedal that began that “transparent overdrive craze,” and plenty of pedal builders used it as an inspiration for their own designs.

 Find more options in our article about the Best Blues Breaker-Style Overdrives

 First released in 1995, the Boss BD-2 Blues Driver is an affordable, transistor-based overdrive that uses stages of FETs to create clipping, a circuit that doesn’t color the tone with a mid-hump typical of the Tube Screamer and also retains the low-end and touch responsiveness. of the original tone.
 Unlike other transparent overdrives, the BD-2 can produce distortion at higher settings.
 Since it’s very affordable, the BD-2’s clones are in most cases evolutions that try to improve upon the original.